kwonphilip/landing-page-website-practice/README.md

   - rabbit by Alexa from Pixabay
   - little monster by uleem odhit from Pixabay
   - frogs by Alexa from Pixabay
-  - horse by Alexa from Pixabay
+  - gorilla by Vicki Lynn from Pixabay